 Of course, you can relax better with peace of mind, but entertaining amenities help, too.
 While you’re searching, be sure to check for perks like hot tubs, swimming pools, and direct beach access to jazz up your stay.
 Some resorts also offer shuttle services into town, which make for a seamless way to get to and from shopping and restaurants.

-Rule #1: Stay aware of your surroundings and the people nearby
+Rule #1: Be aware of your surroundings and the people nearby

-Download maps to use offline so you can skip the fear of getting lost if you lose WiFi.
-If you ever feel uncomfortable, head into a public place like a restaurant or shop so you can shake off any unwanted attention or ask someone for help.
+Download maps to use offline just in case you lose WiFi.
+If you ever feel uncomfortable, head into a public place so you can shake off any unwanted attention or ask someone for help.

 Rule #2: Feel free to imbibe, just be cautious

-If your evening plans include a glass of wine or hitting the bar, keep your drink in your line of sight and stay level-headed so you can make it back home safely at the end of the night.
+If your evening plans include a glass of wine or hitting the bar, keep your drink in your line of sight and stay level-headed so you can make it back home safely.

 Rule #3: Use caution when discussing travel plans with strangers

-There’s nothing wrong with making conversation and new friends on your trip, but use caution in disclosing your solo travel plans — you can always say you’re on your way to meet up with family.
+There’s nothing wrong with making conversation with new friends on your trip, but use caution in disclosing your travel plans — you can always say you’re on your way to meet up with family.